GulsaraMirzayeva/GulsareMirzayeva/README.md

-## Hi there 👋 I'm Gulsare Mirzayeva
+## Hi there 👋 I'm Gulsara Mirzayeva

-I'm an aspiring **data analyst** actively transitioning into the data field with a strong foundation in statistics, Python, and visualization.
+I'm an aspiring **data scientist** actively transitioning into the data field with a strong foundation in statistics, Python, and visualization.

 My current focus is on applying statistical thinking to real-world problems through practical and well-structured projects.